tatumio/tatum-php/docs/Api/AccountApi.md

 <h4>2 credits per API call.</h4>

- <p>Unblocks a previously blocked amount in an account and invokes a ledger transaction from that account to a different recipient.
-If the request fails, the amount is not unblocked.</p>
+ Unblocks a previously blocked amount in an account and invokes a ledger transaction from that account to a different recipient.
+If the request fails, the amount is not unblocked.

 ### Example